Why not change the world?

 Turning ideas into action

 Rensselaer is at the center of some of the most groundbreaking research taking place today.
-It’s home to 32 research centers across five schools, with annual research expenditures topping $103 million.
-Its primary research areas include biotechnology and the life sciences; energy and the environment; computational science and engineering; nanotechnology and advanced materials; and media, arts, science, and technology.
+It’s home to 32 research centers across its five schools, with annual research expenditures topping $105 million.
+Its primary research areas include biotechnology and the life sciences; energy and the environment; computational scienceand engineering; nanotechnology and advanced materials; and media, arts, science, and technology.

 Starting their freshman year, students have the opportunity to don lab coats and take part in research.
-Each year more than 900 students participate in Rensselaer’s Undergraduate Research Program, which allows them to work on projects that could conceivably culminate with presentations at conferences or publication in journals.
+More than 70% of students participate in Rensselaer’s Undergraduate Research Program, which allows them to work on projects that could conceivably culminate with presentations at conferences or publication in journals.

 When class is over

-From Street Dance club and Space Society meetings to Tai Chi class and rugby practice, days at Rensselaer are never dull.
+From Jazz Ensemble and Ecologic meetings to kickboxing classes and rugby practices, days at Rensselaer are never dull.
 The school offers more than 200 student clubs and organizations as well as numerous intramural sports.
-Also adding to the school’s vibrant atmosphere is the abundance of undergraduates who call campus home.
+Adding to the school’s vibrant atmosphere is the abundance of undergraduates who call campus home.
 More than 60% of students live in Rensselaer’s 22 residence halls.
-Some of the halls are themed to match interests such as Design and Arts Housing, Leadership House, Wellness House, and the Vasuda Living and Learning Community, which is focused on issues related to the Earth and its natural resources.
+Some of the halls are themed to match interests such as Multicultural Community, Leadership House, Wellness House, and the Vasuda Living and Learning Community, which is focused on issues related to the Earth and its natural resources.

-When off campus, Rensselaer’s hometown of Troy packs a punch in terms of cultural, entertainment, and dining options.
+When off campus, Rensselaer’s hometown of Troy, New York, packs a punch in terms of cultural, entertainment, and dining options.
 One Friday a month, the town hosts Troy Night Out, a popular night of museum and musical events.
-Other events include the Troy Pig-Out, Victorian Stroll, and Chowderfest, when, as you guessed it, chowder tasting takes center stage.
+Other events include the Troy Pig-Out, Victorian Stroll, and Chowderfest, when—you guessed it—chowder tasting takes center stage.

 Come see for yourself